python-hyper/hyper/docs/source/advanced.rst

-``hyper`` does not currently verify that pushed resources comply with the Same-Origin Policy, so users must take care that they do not treat pushed resources as authoritative without performing this check themselves.
+``hyper`` does not currently verify that pushed resources comply with the Same-Origin Policy, so users must take care that they do not treat pushed resources as authoritative without performing this check themselves (since the server push mechanism is only an optimization, and clients are free to issue requests for any pushed resources manually, there is little downside to simply ignoring suspicious ones).